 An introduction to major ethical and moral problems with emphasis on contemporary questions of morality and ethics.
+3 hours lecture.

 PL 201 Philosophies of the East/3 Units

 Hinduism, Buddhism, Taoism, and Confucianism with emphasis on their roles in the modern world.